OpenDominion/OpenDominion/CONTRIBUTING.md

 PHP code should be in PSR2-style with a few additional rules (todo: add and link to .styleci.yml - just look at existing files for now :^) ).

 Please add relevant unit tests or feature tests if possible.

+## Resources

+You can find resources that I use to help me develop OpenDominion in the [resources branch](https://github.com/WaveHack/OpenDominion/tree/resources).
+See its readme for more info.